metamath/metamath-knife/README.md

 That is intentional, because we want smetamath-rs (SMM3) to be able to re-incorporate whatever we do if they like.

-at your option.

 ### Contribution

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.